Set-in Sleeve Knitting YouTube Video Instruction

 Set-in sleeve technical drawing

 Here is another stitch distribution example.
-I helped someone with the set-in sleeve and this is how it ended.
-The person knit the sleeve cup following this pattern and it turned out brilliant!
+I helped my knitting pal with the set-in sleeve calculation and this is how it ended.
+She did the sleeve cup following this stitch distribution, and it turned out brilliant!

 Sharing is caring!